filipeoliveira/ml-assessment/docs/decisions.md

 ## Data model

 - I added `created_at` and `updated_at` fields to each table, this provides valuable information for debugging and auditing.
 They are not being populated or being returned to the user atm.
-- Although email is already unique, I've decided to have an `id` field at the subscribers table for the following reasons:
-  - **We will not need to expose the email in the URLs**.
-  - If a subscriber changes their email (for some reason in the future), having `id` as the PK allows us to update the email without affecting the relationship with other tables.
-  - Integer keys are usually more performant for lookup.
+- Due to requirements i'm using email as the primary key, being unique, to keep thins simple for now.
+Keep in mind that we could have had an id auto increment field here too.
+// TODO  - explain more and better.

 ### Cache
-- We are storing two keys on redis:
+- We are storing one key on redis:
-  - `subscriber_email:<email>` which is pointing to another key `subscriber_id:<id>`
-  - `subscriber_email:<id>` which is pointing to the subscriber data`
+  - `sub_email:<email>` which is pointing to the subscriber data

-- This optmization has the goal to not store duplicate data in redis.
-Therefore trading memory to +1 query in redis.
-- Since the endpoint to retrieve a subscriber will be executed a million times per minute, it is in the lower level of these keys.
+- TODO
+this approach was thought to optmize even more the retrieval of a single subscriber.

 ## Application

 ### Validation
-- We are always parsing `email` to be lowercase.
+- We are always parsing `email` and status to be lowercase.
 On creation and on retrieval.

 #### Created subscribers are not being populated directly to cache.
+// todo

 - The code is not populating the cache with the recently created subscriber.
 I prefered to load the data into the cache once its requested.
 - The reason is that I didn't know the usage context of this application, so I assumed that it's possible to a newly created subscriber to never be called for the next hours.
 - So let's trade cache memory for +1 database query.